arrai-innovations/circleci-orbs/README.md

 ### utils

 This orb provides utility functions such as status badging, file uploads, and ssh key import.
 This is required by the other orbs.
 For information on the available utility functions, refer to the [documentation](https://circleci.com/orbs/registry/orb/arrai/utils).

+### npm-audit

+Provides functionality to generate npm audit reports and e-mail failure reports.
+For information on configuration parameters, refer to the [documentation](https://circleci.com/orbs/registry/orb/arrai/npm-audit).

 ## Developing Orbs